 - 1. Make sure the columns are firmly secured in place. - 2.
 Review the weight of the drivebase assembly to confirm that the pick point will withstand the weight of the drivebase assembly. - 3.
 Use a suitable lifting system that complies with local regulations. - 4.
-Review the General Arrangement drawing for accurate motor orientation. - 5.
 Lift the drivebase assembly into position and place over the top of the guide columns.
+See Figure 12-28. - 5.
+Align the drivebase assembly with the mounting pads at the top of the guide columns.
 See Figure 12-28. - 6.
-Align the drivebase assembly with the mounting pads at the top of the guide columns.
-See Figure 12-28. - 7.
 Verify that the driveshaft is level.
 Shim if necessary.
-See Figure 12-28. - 8.
-Attach the drivebase to the column with bolts, lock washers, and nuts.
-See Figure 12-28.
+See Figure 12-28. - 7.
+Install the hex bolts as shown in Figure 12-28.
 Snug bolts down to allow for final adjustments.
 Do not weld at this time.